Trash Your Sound With a Distortion Effect

 Overdrive & Fuzz

-These are quite desirable implementations of distortion.
+These are pretty desirable implementations of distortion.
 Overdrive is just a little less extreme than Fuzz.
-Both are predominantly applied to guitar, but they may be used on any instrument.
-Additionally, Fuzz generates a more self-evident, “screaming” effect than overdrive.
+Both are predominantly applied to the guitar, but they may be used on any instrument.
+Additionally, Fuzz generates a more self-evident, "screaming" effect than overdrive.

-In conclusion, from extremes like Fuzz & Bit crushing to more subtle options like tape-saturation, distortion is effectual.
-You can apply it to just about any audio source, and it can really morph your sound into something truly amazing.
+In conclusion, from extremes like Fuzz & Bit crushing to more subtle options like tape saturation, distortion is effective.
+You can apply it to just about any audio source, and it can morph your sound into something truly unique.